-cell creates a cell list based neighbor list object to which pair potentials can be attached for computing non-bonded pairwise interactions.
+cell creates a cell list based neighbor list object to which pair potentials can be attached for computing nonbonded pairwise interactions.
 Cell listing allows for O(N) construction of the neighbor list.
 Particles are first spatially sorted into cells based on the largest pairwise cutoff radius attached to this instance of the neighbor list.
 Particles then query their adjacent cells, and neighbors are included based on pairwise cutoffs.
 This method is very efficient for systems with nearly monodisperse cutoffs, but performance degrades for large cutoff radius asymmetries due to the significantly increased number of particles per cell.
-Users can create multiple neighbor lists, and may see significant performance increases by doing so for systems with size asymmetry, especially when used in conjunction with tree.

-Use base class methods to change parameters (set_params), reset the exclusion list ($reset_exclusions$) or tune r_buff (tune).
+Use base class methods to change parameters (set_params), reset the exclusion list (reset_exclusions) or tune r_buff (tune).